Marvisak/altv-python-module/docs/articles/events.md

 # Events

-Sometimes you want to execute code once something happens
+Sometimes you want to execute code when something happens

-That's why events are here, let's take a look at how they work
+This is why events exist, let's take a look at how they work

----

 ## Event's with no arguments